-Brandon Johansson is a member of Armstrong Teasdale’s Financial and Real Estate Services practice group, whose practice focuses on complex commercial litigation and creditor’s rights.
+Brandon Johansson is a member of Armstrong Teasdale’s Litigation practice group, whose practice focuses on complex commercial litigation and creditor’s rights.
 Brandon has a wide array of litigation experience in state and federal courts, most often involving general business litigation, banking, real property and construction issues, contract disputes, and defending directors and officers.

 Brandon also represents lenders and other creditors in all aspects of litigation relating to the debtor-creditor relationship.
 He assists secured lenders with enforcement of their state law collection rights including suing and collecting on distressed loans, real estate foreclosures, Uniform Commercial Code (UCC) foreclosures on personal property and post-judgment collection efforts.
 He also represents court-appointed receivers.